Career and Technical Education Pathways

 Building Industry Technologies – Core Plus Construction

 Are you interested in the building industry and learning about the field of construction?
-Core Plus Construction is a new and unique opportunity to learn about this growing industry, explore different fields, and prepare for your future options while earning Math and CTE credits.
+Building Industry Technologies - Core Plus Construction is a new and unique opportunity to learn about this growing industry, explore different fields, and prepare for your future options while earning Math and CTE credits.
 This 3-hour course offers students the opportunity to work with industry experts who will periodically be a part of the classroom instruction providing professional knowledge and first-hand experience.
 In this class, students will be introduced to the use of different materials and methods, fasteners and adhesives used on job sites, learn to safely operate the various industry tools, and learn jobsite safety and OSHA requirements.
 Participants will learn how to design and carry out hands-on skills in practices such as rigging, lifting and safely moving a load utilizing principles of mechanical advantage.
 Students will also learn how to read, understand and interpret basic plan sets and engineering drawings.
 Class members will learn and utilize applied academic concepts such as math and physics, how they apply to a well-designed project, key concepts in plumbing and electrical, along with energy utilization and energy efficiencies.
-CORE-Plus Construction participants will learn about a variety of organizational and operational approaches, including estimating project costs, planning and scheduling of projects.
-These experiences will provide students the necessary skills to find employment in the field locally or continue their path at a post-secondary institution.
-Please visit the Core Plus Construction page for more information.
+Building Industry Technologies participants will learn about a variety of organizational and operational approaches, including estimating project costs, planning and scheduling of projects.
+These experiences will provide students with the necessary skills to find employment in the field locally or continue their path at a post-secondary institution.

 Building Industry Technologies 2 – Core Plus Construction

-BIT1 to build more intensive skills in project plan reading, schematics, material take-offs, and project cost estimating.
-Students will focus on learning and demonstrating the necessary leadership skills to be successful in the class, and in the industry, by assisting in instruction and guiding other students.
+Building Industries Technologies (BIT) 2 students will use their foundational knowledge and skills from BIT1 to build more intensive skills in project plan reading, schematics, material take-offs, and project cost estimating Students will focus on learning and demonstrating the necessary leadership skills to be successful in the class, and in the industry, by assisting in instruction and guiding other students.
 Other aspects of the building industry such as site and work safety, rigging, load relocation and load calculation will be discussed, practiced and implemented in the class.
 BIT 2 students will also participate in OSHA 30-hour training and certification, which complements the practical, hands-on work that is done in the BIT course, and provides unique credibility to prospective employers.

 Maritime Welding-Core Plus

-Dive into the fascinating world of maritime engineering and welding while prioritizing safety with our high school Core Plus Maritime Welding class.
-Master various, advanced welding techniques that include MIIG and TIG to arc welding.
-Receive specialized training in boater safety, culminating in the acquisition of the Washington Boater Safety Card.
-This vital certification ensures a solid understanding of safe boating practices, navigation rules, and emergency protocols, emphasizing responsible behavior on waterways.
-By the end of the course, students have a solid foundation to launch a successful career in maritime welding, shipbuilding, or related fields, with a strong emphasis on responsible boating practices.
+Dive into the fascinating world of maritime engineering and welding while prioritizing safety with our high school Core Plus Maritime Welding class, including the attainment of the Washington Boater Safety Card.
+This comprehensive course offers a hands-on experience in mastering various welding techniques essential for maritime applications.
+From MIG and TIG to arc welding, students will hone their skills under expert guidance.
+In addition to welding expertise, students will receive specialized training in boater safety, culminating in the acquisition of the Washington Boater Safety Card.
+This certification ensures a solid understanding of safe boating practices, navigation rules, and emergency protocols, emphasizing responsible behavior on waterways.
+Through engaging classroom lessons, practical workshops, and real-world applications, students will develop proficiency in maritime welding while prioritizing safety consciousness.
+By the end of the course, graduates will not only possess advanced welding skills but also a vital certification, setting the foundation for a successful career in maritime welding, shipbuilding, or related fields, with a strong emphasis on responsible boating practices.

 Metals Technology 1